-For enciphering short strings, some version of FFX [5] was the obvious choice.
-It was already in a draft standard [12], and the long history of Feistel networks made the choice seem safe (even if security bounds for balanced Feistel networks become disappointing when the input gets too short).
+For enciphering short strings, some version of FFX [7] was the obvious choice.
+It was already in a draft standard [15], and the long history of Feistel networks made the choice seem safe (even if security bounds for balanced Feistel networks become disappointing when the input gets too short).
+To ensure security against known distinguishing attacks [33], AEZ uses extra rounds for enciphering very short strings.
+Our conservative round counts in AEZ-tiny are supported by recent results: for very short strings, FFX is somewhat vulnerable to a message-recovery attack described by Bellare, Hoang, and Tessaro [5].
+For AEZ, their attack would need at least 284 ciphertexts.

-For enciphering longer strings, there were a great many off-the-shelf alternatives we could turn to (see [37] for a list).
-The best-known was EME2 [15, 19].
+For enciphering longer strings, there were a great many off-the-shelf alternatives we could turn to (see [40] for a list).
+The best-known was EME2 [19, 23].
 But its treatment of final fragments and long messages seemed complex, and it needed two AES calls per block and lots of doubling.
 Most alternatives traded a blockcipher calls for a potentially expensive finite-field operation, a direction we didn't want to go.
 We decided that no off-the-shelf solution would do.

-AEZ-core builds on EME [15, 16] and OTR [26], but uses tweakable blockciphers [24] to arrive at an analyzable design.
+AEZ-core builds on EME [19, 20] and OTR [29], but uses tweakable blockciphers [27] to arrive at an analyzable design.
 It makes strong use of what we have called prove-then-prune approach.
 The scaled-down design, with a per-block cost of just 1.0 times that of AES and no use of inverse-AES, was cheaper than we initially imagined to be possible.
 While it has long been understood that stream ciphers could be faster than blockciphers, it was not anticipated, at least by us, that a wide-blocksize blockcipher could be about as cheap as a conventional blockcipher.